Saturday, May 7, 2011

 1976: Spurred by sales that would eventually top 10 million, "Fernando" by ABBA was the new #1 song in the U.K.

 1976: Former Lovin' Spoonful member John Sebastian enjoyed a brief stay at #1 with "Welcome Back".
 Maxine Nighingale came in second with "Right Back Where We Started From" and the Sylvers remained in their #3 position with "Boogie Fever".
-Elvin Bishop made a move to #4 with "Fooled Around and Fell in Love".
-The rest of the Top 10: "Silly Love Songs" by Wings moved impressively from 12 to 5, Peter Frampton's "Show Me the Way", Diana Ross took #7 with "Love Hangover", Silver Convention was up 13-8 with "Get Up and Boogie (That's Right)", the Bellamy Brothers suffered one of the biggest tumbles of the Rock Era (1-9) with "Let Your Love Flow" and Johnnie Taylor was down with "Disco Lady".
+Elvin Bishop made a move to #4 with "Fooled Around And Fell In Love".
+The rest of the Top 10: "Silly Love Songs" by Wings moved impressively from 12 to 5, Peter Frampton's "Show Me The Way", Diana Ross took #7 with "Love Hangover", Silver Convention was up 13-8 with "Get Up And Boogie (That's Right)", the Bellamy Brothers suffered one of the biggest tumbles from #1 in the Rock Era (1-9) with "Let Your Love Flow" and Johnnie Taylor was down with "Disco Lady".

 1977: Olivia Newton-John gave a concert at the Metropolitan Opera House in New York City.